davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 #### Shallow slab window

-Model group **A**, displayed in -@fig:model_results|a and @fig:model_tracers|a, shows a shallow slab-window scenario for mantle lithosphere emplacement.
+The geologic context of the shallow slab window scenario is shown in
+@fig:neogene_sections|a, and our thermal modeling for this scenario (model group **A**) is displayed in @fig:model_results|a and -@fig:model_tracers|a.
 The model begins at 24 Ma, corresponding to the time of opening of the Mendocino slab window under southern California [@Wilson2005].
-A steady-state profile through the crust is truncated by a mantle adiabat to simulate direct contact with the asthenosphere (for 0-6 Myr), after which the domain relaxes conductively to the conclusion of the model.
+A steady-state profile through the crust is truncated by a mantle adiabat to simulate direct contact with the ascended asthenosphere (for 0-6 Myr), after which the domain relaxes conductively to the conclusion of the model.
 Previous
 modeling by @Erkan2008 suggests that this scenario yields geotherms too hot to correspond to the modern regional geotherm.
-We confirm this assessment, finding that these scenarios produce extremely "hot" geotherms that are above the stability of spinel lherzolite for much of the temperature domain of interest [@fig:model_comparison].
+We confirm this assessment, finding that this scenario produces extremely "hot" geotherms that are at the upper boundary of spinel lherzolite stability for much of the temperature domain of interest [@fig:model_comparison], reproducing neither the xenolith geotherm determined in this study nor the seismically-determined depth of the lithosphere-asthenosphere boundary [e.g. @Li2007].

 #### Stalled slab

-Model group **B**, displayed in
-@fig:model_results|b and -@fig:model_tracers|b,
+The geologic context of the stalled slab scenario is shown in
+@fig:neogene_sections|b, and our thermal modeling of this scenario (model group **B**) is displayed in @fig:model_results|b and -@fig:model_tracers|b.
-tracks the potential thermal structure of oceanic plates stalled under the forearc at successive times.
-The modeling begins with the subduction time of a oceanic lithosphere parcel of a given age, with an initial thermal structure corresponding to the Global Depth and Heat model [@Stein1992] for oceanic lithosphere of a given age of oceanic crust.
+This scenario tracks the potential thermal structure of oceanic plates stalled under the forearc at a range of times.
+Each run begins at a specified time with the subduction of oceanic lithosphere assigned an initial thermal structure corresponding to the Global Depth and Heat model [@Stein1992] for oceanic lithosphere of a given age of oceanic crust.

 We model cooling scenarios for a wide range of underplating times, reflecting the long subduction history of the Farallon plate beneath the